stnbu/abandoned-addresses/README.md

    * This is a much much bigger can of worms
    * A pretty neat can of worms though

-# About brownie
+# Testing and Deployment

+You will need a local ethereum client or some kind of HTTP-RPC at `http://127.0.0.1:8485` (if configured per instructions).
+Geth is not hard.
+Inquire within.

+## Testing

+> ...

+## Deployment

 "Deploying" this dApp is easy, just serve the contents of `./www` with a web server.
 But you need a deployed contract to interact with.
-We use `eth-brownie` as a simple infrastructure tool.
+We use [brownie](https://github.com/eth-brownie/brownie) as a simple infrastructure tool.

 Installing brownie will inevitably involve fiddling, but basically: